Own-Data-Privateer/hoardy-web/README.md

 > "Everything will have a RESTful API\!" they said. \
 > "Semantic Web will allow arbitrarily complex queries spanning multiple data sources\!" they said.

-**Unfortunately, things did not work out this way.**
+**Unfortunately, things did not work out this way:**

-Useful information vanishes from the Internet, the Web, and the [Wayback Machine](https://web.archive.org/) all the time.
+- Useful information vanishes from the Internet, the Web, and web archiving services (like the [Wayback Machine](https://web.archive.org/)) all the time.

+  So, if you want to ensure that some piece of data useful personally to you persists into the future, you'll probably have to archive it personally.

-A lot of useful stuff never got RESTful APIs, those RESTful APIs that exist are frequently buggy, you'll probably have to scrape data from `HTML`s anyway.
+- A lot of useful web services never got RESTful APIs.
+  Those RESTful APIs that exist are frequently buggy.

+  So, if you want to extract some interesting data from some such services, you'll probably have to scrape it from relevant `HTML`s anyway.

-"RDF Model and Syntax Specification" was published in 1999, 25+ years later, almost no progress there, the most commonly used subset of RDF does what indexing systems in 1970s did, but less efficiently and with a worse UI.
+- "RDF Model and Syntax Specification" was published in 1999, 25+ years later, almost no progress there, the most commonly used subset of RDF does what indexing systems in 1970s did, but less efficiently and with a worse UI.

+  So, if you want to run some interesting queries over multiple data sources, you'll probably have to process those scraped `HTML`s in interesting ways yourself.

 Meanwhile, `Hoardy-Web` does its best to make "If you archive it first" variants of the above statements to be true:

 > "If you archive it first, it will stay with you forever\!
 (Assuming you do backups properly.)" \
 > "If you archive it first, you can add RESTful (or any other types of) APIs to anything you already have\!" \
-> "If you archive it first, you can have arbitrarily complex queries spanning multiple data sources\!"
+> "If you archive it first, you can run arbitrarily complex queries spanning multiple data sources\!"

 ## In long